Stock events for National Beverage Corp. (FIZZ)

 FIZZ’s Geographic footprint

-National Beverage Corp. primarily operates in the United States, with products also distributed in Canada.
-While the primary market focus is the U.S., certain products are distributed on a limited basis in other countries, and the company is exploring options to expand distribution to other regions.
-The company's facilities are strategically located to efficiently produce and distribute beverages to substantially all geographic markets in the United States, including the top 25 metropolitan statistical areas.
+National Beverage Corp. primarily concentrates its operations within the United States, maintaining a strong market presence with multiple manufacturing facilities.
+While its core strategic focus is the U.S. market, some products are distributed on a limited basis in other countries, including Puerto Rico and Canada, and the company is actively pursuing options to expand distribution to other regions.

 FIZZ Corporate Image Assessment